MySQL LOCALTIME and localtime() are the MySQL Date Function, which is useful to return the current date and time in YYYY-MM-DD HH:MM:SS.

-TIP: Both these functions are the synonyms of NOW() function.
-All these three functions will return the same output.
+TIP: Both these functions are the synonyms of the NOW() function.
+All these three functions return the same output.

 MySQL LOCALTIME Example

-The following statements shows you, how to use these MySQL local time functions.
+The following statements show you how to use these MySQL local time functions.

-As you can see, the above three statements returns the local date and time in YYYY-MM-DD HH:MM:SS format.
+As you can see, the above three statements return the local date and time in YYYY-MM-DD HH:MM:SS format.

-Below statements show you, what happens when add few seconds to the MySQL localtime() function.
+Below statements show you what happens when adding a few seconds to the MySQL localtime() function.

 SELECT LOCALTIME() + 2;